 In March of 2016, the U.S. Department of State issued a Worldwide Caution “with information on the continuing threat of terrorist actions and violence against U.S. citizens.”
 And in regards to travel to Europe, the Department of State says that they have “credible information that indicates terrorist groups continue to plot near-term attacks in Europe and that all European countries remain vulnerable to attacks from terrorist organizations.”
 European authorities also warn of the “possibility of attacks that could occur with little to no warning.
 Extremists have targeted large sporting events, theatres, open markets, aviation services, transportation systems, and public venues where people congregate.”

 So the answer is not a simple one—it is a personal decision.

 There are risks that we face every day when we walk out the door—whether it be driving on the road, participating in high-risk sports activities, or simply going to a movie.
 So if your dream is to travel abroad, and you have made the decision to do so, here are some suggestions on how to put your apprehensions to rest.

 First of all know that you have advocates abroad—Embassies/Consulates and the U.S. Department of State.
 They are there to help you…should the need arise when you are abroad.
 They are also a great resource for providing information on your destination country such as entry/exit requirements, areas to avoid due to a high crime rate, suggested medical facilities, and much more.
 By registering in the Smart Travel Enrollment Program through the Department of State, you make it easier for them to assist you in case of an emergency.

 Another suggestion is to learn as much as you can about the country you wish to travel to.
 Read some guidebooks and check out reviews on lodging (and more) from people who have been there.
 Don’t just rely on the beautiful, glossy brochures that are meant to entice you to visit.
 Get the facts.

-And one of the best parts about traveling?
+And one of the best reasons for traveling?